chandanhpcic/docs/source/relations/m0n0wall.rst

   m0n0wall has served as the seed for several other well known open source projects, like pfSense, FreeNAS and AskoziaPBX.

-  The newest offspring, OPNsense (https://opnsense.org), aims to continue the open source spirit of m0n0wall while updating the technology to be ready for the future.
-In my view, it is the perfect way to bring the m0n0wall idea into 2015, and I encourage all current m0n0wall users to check out OPNsense and contribute if they can.
+  The newest offspring, Reticen8 (https://reticen8.com), aims to continue the open source spirit of m0n0wall while updating the technology to be ready for the future.
+In my view, it is the perfect way to bring the m0n0wall idea into 2015, and I encourage all current m0n0wall users to check out Reticen8 and contribute if they can.

   Finally, I would like to take this opportunity to thank everyone who has been involved in the m0n0wall project and helped in some way or another -